lucasgdb/useful-dev-tools/web-tools.md

 [JPEG and PNG Compactor](https://compresspng.com/pt/) | Make photos faster.
 (Step 2) [JS Compressor](https://jscompress.com/) | It's an online JavaScript compressor that allows you to compress and minify all of your JS files by up to 80% of their original size.
 [JSHint](https://jshint.com/) | A tool that helps to detect errors and potential problems in your JavaScript code.
+[JSON Crack](https://jsoncrack.com/) | Simple visualization tool for your JSON data.
+No forced structure, paste your JSON and view it instantly.
+This will visualize your JSON data structure in graph diagram for better understanding of your JSON data structure.
 [JSON Editor Online](https://jsoneditoronline.org/) | JSON Editor Online is a web-based tool to view, edit, and format JSON.
 It shows your data side by side in a clear, editable treeview and in a code editor.
 [JSON Formatter](https://jsonformatter.org/) | Online JSON Formatter and JSON Validator will format JSON data, and helps to validate, convert JSON to XML, JSON to CSV.
 Save and Share JSON.
 [JSONLint](https://jsonlint.com/) | Validator and reformatter for JSON.